sd3730/p8105_hw5_sd3730/Homework-5.md

 }
 ```

-Then, I will run the simulation 10,000 times for each group size and
-compute the probability of at least two people sharing a birthday.
+#### Run the simulation 10,000 times for each group size and compute the probability of at least two people sharing a birthday.

 ``` r
 set.seed(123)